heritai/ml_challenge_emergency_response/README.md

 *   `delta selection-departure`: The time elapsed from an emergency vehicle's selection until its actual departure from the station.
 *   `delta departure-presentation`: The duration from an emergency vehicle's departure until its arrival at the incident location.

-The codebase is structured into modular components covering data loading, feature engineering, model selection, training, and evaluation, ensuring maintainability, scalability, and ease of extension for future enhancements.
+The codebase is structured into modular components covering data loading, feature engineering, model selection, training, and evaluation.
+This design ensures maintainability, scalability, and ease of extension for future enhancements.

 ## File Structure